SamiAziz/Auto-category-detection-and-items-prohibited-detection/Deployment/readme.md

 ![This is an image](https://github.com/SamiAziz/Auto-category-detection-and-items-prohibited-detection/blob/main/assets/homepage.png)

-## Ok, you are ready now to use models.
+## Ok, you are ready now to use the models.